-• Contractors: All contractors, including professional consulting and engineering firms, must be cleared via a search of the Federal System of Award Management ('SAM') to ensure the contractor is in good standing and has not been debarred.
+- Contractors: All contractors, including professional consulting and engineering firms, must be cleared via a search of the Federal System of Award Management ('SAM') to ensure the contractor is in good standing and has not been debarred.
 The SAM portal can be found here: https://sam.gov/SAM/pages/public/searchRecords/search.jsf.
-A copy of the Sam search result must be kept in the subrecipients file on that contractor.

-• Subcontractors: Subrecipients must notify the selected prime contractors that it is the sole responsibility of the prime contractor to verify subcontractor eligibility based on factors such as past performance, proof of liability insurance, possession of a federal tax number, debarment, and state licensing requirements
+A copy of the Sam search result must be kept in the subrecipients file on that contractor. - Subcontractors: Subrecipients must notify the selected prime contractors that it is the sole responsibility of the prime contractor to verify subcontractor eligibility based on factors such as past performance, proof of liability insurance, possession of a federal tax number, debarment, and state licensing requirements

+After a contactor has been verified in the Federal System for Award Management (SAM) and the State's Debarment List, a memorandum noting the checks and their findings will be prepared and placed into the project file (See Annex 2).
 It should be noted that if any of the above listed parties are deemed ineligible to receive CDBG-MIT funds after award of contract, the contract will be immediately terminated.
 The matter must be reported to SCOR for further action.